 Coccidia in puppies can cause severe health problems.
-This parasite can cause an intestinal disease that takes time to treat and can result in death if untreated.
+This parasite can cause an intestinal disease that requires lengthy treatment and can result in death if untreated.
 However, with good sanitation practices and regular checkups, it can be prevented or caught early so your puppy can get back to good health.

 What Is Coccidia?

 Coccidiosis is an intestinal disease caused by coccidia, a common protozoal parasite that affects both domestic and wild animals.
-In fact, 22 species of coccidia can infect the intestinal tract of dogs; four species are most common.
+In fact, 22 species of coccidia can infect the intestinal tract of dogs; there are four species which are most common.
 Dogs can also have parasites like Isospora, Hammondia, and Sarcocystis.

 Coccidiosis is relatively common in dogs.
 The parasite colonizes the lining of the intestine, and adult dogs often have coccidia in their system without getting sick.
-Puppies less than a month old are affected most often with the intestinal disease.
+Puppies less than a month old are affected most often with the intestinal disease, and are the most vulnerable.
+Many adult dogs infected with coccidiosis never show obvious signs of being ill.

 Giardia is another protozoal parasite that can make puppies sick.
 Your veterinarian will be able to tell the difference between the two.
 The symptoms can look very similar so it's best to let a trained professional make the call.